deepsphere/deepsphere-weather/README.md

 ## Notebooks

-The below notebooks contain all experiments used to create our obtained results.
+The below notebooks contain all experiments used to create our obtained results reported on the Msc Thesis of [Icíar Lloréns Jover][illorens].

 1. [Effect of static features on predictability.][static_features] Shows the effect of the removal of all static features from the model training.
 The notebook shows the training, results and comparison of the models.